I gotta say one more thing about the Melania Trump plagiarism kerfuffle. Why is everyone so afraid of ghosts? (The writing kind, that is.)

 Hiring a speechwriter doesn’t mean you’re incompetent.
 It means you’re smart about how you use your time.
 People hire ghostwriters for the same reason I hire house painters:

-- They’d rather spend their time doing other things
+- I’d rather spend their time doing other things

-- They’re afraid of ladders (okay, that one may be unique to my house painter list)
+- I’m afraid of ladders (okay, that one may be unique to painting the house)

 And even people who might make the effort to write their own book or magazine article are smart enough to recognize that a speech is a very different animal indeed.
 So bring in an expert, talk to the writer about your ideas, and after you get that first draft go back to the writer and adjust.
 That’s how the process works.